ChiefChingu/milestone-two-memory-card-game/TEST.md

 - Game page is without clutter with just cards and a moves counter: users will automatically click a card.

 ##### Behind the scenes:
 - All cards are collected in an array and get an event listener.
-A function is called upon click to flip the card.
+A function is called upon click to flip the card. (code line: )
 - When user is on a mobile device (screen size under 700px): the array is spliced and the last 4 cards are removed.
 All remaining cards are put in the game array.
 - When user is on a laptop/desktp: the initial array is put in the game array.
 - The total number of matches is calculated and stored in ```totalMatches``` to determine when the game finishes.